wilko90/Simply-Scran/TESTING.md

 * Ensure modal is responsive in all viewports.
 * Ensure images contained in the modal are hidden when viewed in medium and small viewports.
 * Ensure the close button closes the Modal.
+* Ensure buttons nested in modals are active.
 * Ensure pressing the escape key closes the Modal.

 ### Google Maps